 I have an antique Minton plate that has broken in half.
 I know it’s no longer valuable, but it is beautiful and it’s part of a set, so I’d like to at least have it presentable.
 Where can I get it repaired?

 Robert and Karin MacDowell feature a Minton compote they restored on the Web site of their company, MacDowell Restorations in Waterford (540-882-9000; www.macdowellrestorations.com).
 If your pieces have clean, unstained edges that mate well together, they can glue the pieces together so tightly that the seams will be nearly invisible.
 Their fees start about $150.

 Other companies that do this type of repair include Ceramic Design Associates in Clifton (703-830-8211; www.ceramicdesignassociates.com) and Chatrees Conservation and Antique Restoration in Alexandria (703-548-0168; www.chatrees.com).

 Have a problem in your home?
 Send questions to firstname.lastname@example.org.
 Put “How To” in the subject line, tell us where you live and try to include a photo.

-Read Jeanne Huber’s roundup of home-improvement tasks you should tackle in February, such as exploring renovation tax credits.
+The Checklist Read Jeanne Huber’s roundup of home-improvement tasks you should tackle in February, such as exploring renovation tax credits.